MRJ-19/AI-Chatbot-using-Flask/README.md

-# Min Project_AIBasedChatBot To answer FAQs
+# AI BasedChatBot To answer FAQs
 1st step is to  set up Env:

 pip install tensorflow \